opentx/opentx-taranis-manual/companion/flashing.md

 ## Using Companion (dfu-util)

+If you get an error about the dfu-util executable not
+ being found, open the flashing tool settings menu item.
+Browse for the dfu-util executable, which should be: On Windows: In the OpenTX companion installation folder \(by  default\)
+ `C:\Program Files\OpenTX Companion 2.2\dfu-util.exe` on 32-bit systems,
+ and  `C:\Program Files\OpenTX Companion 2.2\dfu-util.exe` on 64-bit
+ systems.
+On Mac OS: `/Applications/OpenTX Companion 2.2.app/Contents/Resources/dfu-util`

 * Read/Write -> Write Firmware to Radio
 * A Flash Firmware window appears
 * Click on Load and select the firmware file downloaded using companion